This is Why Psychedelics For Depression Will Continue To Gain Popularity

 The year 2020 brought chronic stress due to a global pandemic.
 This impacted the rate of depression in the U.S. alone, with people testing positive four times higher than in the second quarter of 2019.
 This all highlights ways society has been treating depression and identifying overall inefficiency, even with widespread antidepressants available.

 This is the main argument psychedelic proponents have been stating for years.
 Existing research points to how much these alternative drugs can improve current treatments, even in situations where other options seem bleak.

-Researchers continue to study the impacts of the popular psychedelics below.
+Researchers continue to study the impacts of popular psychedelics, like those listed below:

 - Psilocybin.
 A psychedelic substance found in mushrooms, psilocybin is often an options for some terminal stage cancers.
 Additionally, those with mental health conditions like anxiety and PTSD may find it useful.

 - MDMA.
 Also known as ecstasy, MDMA therapy has shown promising benefits.
 It’s mostly researched for PTSD, and is linked as a potential depression and anxiety relief.
 MAPS (Multidisciplinary Association For Psychedelic Studies) is currently running Phase 3 of the program.